riffnshred/nhl-led-scoreboard/README.md

 The scoreboard now handles the postponed games.

 # V1.1.2 (Latest)
 - New setup app. no more need to fiddle with the config.json file.
-Just run `./nhl_setup` once you finished installing the software to config your scoreboard
+Just run `./nhl_setup` once you finished installing the software to config your scoreboard.
+Please take a look at the documentation here: [src/nhl_setup/README.md](https://github.com/riffnshred/nhl-led-scoreboard/tree/master/src/nhl_setup)

 - New Covid-19 stats board.
 Just add "covid_19" to any state of the board to see the latest worldwide cases, deaths and recovered cases of the virus.

 ## Support and community